Click To Easy Find Page Content

 - Office premises.

-There are many reasons why people choose to take out non-bank loans with private lenders, including:
+There are many reasons why people choose to take out private finance with private lenders, including:

 - They don’t conform to the strict lending criteria of banks.
 For example, they have no or bad credit history, or limited property development experience.